 Skip to main content

-MCP Apps are based on the MCP ext-apps specification—an open standard for rendering interactive UI widgets inside AI conversations.
-Unlike the proprietary Apps SDK, MCP Apps work across multiple AI clients.
+MCP Apps are based on the MCP ext-apps specification — an open standard for rendering interactive UI widgets inside AI conversations.
+Unlike the proprietary Apps SDK, MCP Apps work across multiple clients (e.g. Claude, Goose, VSCode).
+Skybridge implements the protocol via the McpAppAdaptor so you use the same hooks regardless of runtime.

 MethodDescription